rcgsheffield/airbods/README.md

 The data are described in the [Metadata](#Metadata) section below.

-Code examples are contained the the [`examples`](examples) directory that can be used to retrieve data in various languages.
+Code examples are contained the the [`examples`](examples) directory that can be used to retrieve data in various languages.#

+This repository contains an Ansible project as described below.

 # Overview

+There is an overview of the system in the [architecture diagram](https://drive.google.com/file/d/1gzuFhhOR7JmASPKYVPKwvyLrUiUHpojA/view?usp=sharing).

 The system comprises two major parts: